Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_1_HIGH_LEVEL_OVERVIEW.md

 #### Tools That Were Leveraged

-Not everything was built from scratch.
-Instead, proven tools were utilized:
+The system leverages proven, industry-standard tools rather than reinventing functionality:

-**PyChapter10**: An existing Python library that handles reading CH10 files.
-This library is used to validate output and understand the format better.
+**PyChapter10**: A mature Python library for reading and writing IRIG-106 Chapter 10 files.
+Used for validation and format compliance verification.

 **Wireshark/TShark**: The industry standard for protocol analysis.
-This tool serves as the primary validation method - if TShark can read the generated files, standards-compliant output is confirmed.
+Serves as the primary validation method - if TShark can read the generated files, standards-compliant output is confirmed.

-**Click**: A CLI framework that provides the structure and help system found in aerospace tools.
+**Click**: A robust CLI framework that provides the structure and help system expected in aerospace tools.

-**Tauri**: A modern framework for building native desktop applications without the overhead of web technologies.
+**Tauri**: A modern framework for building native desktop applications (CH10-Studio) without the overhead of web technologies.

+**NumPy/SciPy**: For efficient numerical computations in flight simulation and data encoding.

+**PyInstaller**: For creating standalone executables and portable distributions.

 #### Development Approach